UKESF-Headstart Summer School 2019

 The 2019 UKESF-Headstart Summer School was hosted by the University of Sheffield, from 16th to 20th June.
 Almost 70 final-year A-level students attended the residential course, which provided an opportunity to learn more about studying Electronics at degree level and take part in a variety of lectures, labs, visits and networking events, as well as a first taste of university life.

 The networking with companies session was particularly successful, with an excellent level of interest and engagement from the students.
-Thank you to the UKESF Company Partners who came along to support the event: Arm, AVL, AWE, Qualcomm, Sky, UltraSoC and Waters.
+Thank you to the UKESF Company Partners who came along to support the event: Arm, AVL, AWE, Qualcomm, Sky, UltraSoC (now acquired by Siemens) and Waters.
 Many thanks as well to UKESF Scholars Peter and Andrey, who gave talks to the attendees.

 “I think it has been a significant success – the project went really well, with most of the students getting the sensor PCBs and robot working sufficiently for the competition … Afterwards, many of the students came and thanked me and said how much they enjoyed it, which is credit to us all … Thank you for the opportunity to host such an important event.”